ronishahill/Data-Analysis-Portfolio/README.md

 # Ronisha Hill - Data Analysis Portfolio

 ## About
 Hi, I'm Ronisha!
-I possess a background in healthcare with a stong passion for data analytics and the transformation of raw data into meaningful and actionable insights.
+I posses a background in healthcare with a stong passion for data analytics and the transformation of raw data into meaningful and actionable insights.
 I have a keen eye for identifying patterns and trends within complex data sets and a knack for storytelling using various data visulization tools.
 Over the years, I've developed a stong foundation in analytics through a plethora of courses and personal projects.
 I enjoy exploring new tools and techniques that allow me to build upon my analytical skills and knowledge.

 Feel free to look around : )